Is Fentanyl An Opioid Or Opiate?

 Transactions like these can often result in a deadly overdose.

-In the instance that an individual experiences an opioid overdose, it’s common for healthcare providers to administer naloxone.
+In the instance that an individual experiences a fentanyl overdose, it’s common for healthcare providers to administer naloxone.
 Naloxone is a powerful medicine that is injected to reverse a fentanyl overdose, and halt the effects of the toxic opioid in the body.

 Fentanyl Withdrawal Symptoms